-Analytical applications, or analytic apps, are pre-packaged business intelligence (BI) capabilities - such as self-service dashboards, reporting and data visualizations - that help end-users measure and improve operational performance, within the transactional systems people use for their work.
+Analytical applications, or analytic apps, are pre-packaged business intelligence (BI) capabilities, such as self-service dashboards, reporting and data visualizations, that help end-users measure and improve operational performance, within the transactional systems people use for their daily work.

 These bundled analytics tools help organizations facilitate and increase the adoption of self-service BI practices among regular business users in a specific operational domain, such as finance, marketing and sales.
 It does so by improving the availability and measurement of important, relevant historical data for your end users’ decision-making.

 An analytic application is not limited to one sector or industry; they can be built, deployed and applied to many different types of transactional systems and business use cases.
 They work best when combined with areas of deep domain knowledge, in that they address gaps in workflows or data needed by the organization to take action.

 Whether they are built internally by your team or delivered out-of-the-box by a third-party, analytical applications essentially come to your business users as a specially curated analytics platform.

 Analytical apps are designed to be accessible, ready-to-use BI experiences suitable for a wide range of users, with a user-centered design to provide a logical, consistent layout that focuses on key metrics.
 These apps enable simplified self-service exploration to better discover and break down insights, and often include intuitive best practice wizards that help guide users toward what they want to analyze in their given area.

 For developers, analytic app packages also include pre-made connectors for simplified integration with standard business apps, predefined data models, and no-code or low-code app development environments to make building tailored BI experiences easier.

 A hiring manager, for example, might be given a tailor-made analytical app that presents them data showing how many interactions the business has had with recruitment firms.
 They can view insights around how many people the firm has recruited in a 12 month period, where they have been recruited, and the retention rate in each business unit.